alexshires/alexshires.github.io/_posts/2021-05-31-Recommendations.md

 title: Recommendations
 ---

-# Books, Blogs, and other materials*
+# Books, Blogs, and other materials

 I was thinking the other day about useful sources of information for modern ML Engineering and Architecture (not data science/algorithm development) - and came up with the following.
 This is orientated for High Energy Physics academics (as that's my experience).
 For posterity (and we will see how this ages), here goes:

+I will write some justifications another time :) on a more detailed basis!

 ## Key learning goals
 * Be familiar with technical systems in business environments